Earth Force’s Keep It Clean – Neighborhood Environmental Trios (KIC-NET)

 Name of Nonfederal Sponsors: Albuquerque Public Schools (Coronado Elementary, Ernie Pyle Middle School, Emerson Elementary, Montessori of the Rio Grande Charter School, Truman Middle School, South Valley Academy, Mountain View Elementary, Cien Aguas International, Native American Community Academy, Mountain Mahogany Community School); Valle de Oro National Wildlife Refuge; City of Albuquerque (Department of Municipal Development); Friends of the Valle de Oro National Wildlife Refuge; Amigos Bravos; Ciudad Soil and Water Conservation District; Research Service Learning Program, University of New Mexico; New Mexico Museum of Natural History & Science; Bosque Ecosystem Monitoring Program; Los Jardines Institute; EarthEcho International.

-Project Topic: Animals, Biology, Chemistry, Climate and weather, Computers and technology, Disaster response, Ecology and environment, Education, Geography, Geology and earth science, Nature and outdoors, Ocean/water and marine, Science policy,
+Fields of Science: Animals, Biology, Chemistry, Climate and weather, Computers and technology, Disaster response, Ecology and environment, Education, Geography, Geology and earth science, Nature and outdoors, Ocean/water and marine, Science policy,

 Intended Outcomes: Civic and community, Individual learning, Conservation,